 For those plugins that do have a visible interface, the Ginga startup script can map them to certain workspaces.
-By manipulating this mapping (and manipulating the workspace layout) we can customize to achieve flexible layouts.
+By manipulating this mapping (and manipulating the workspace layout) we can customize the reference viewer to achieve flexible layouts.

-In the image at the top, the left workspace contains three global plugin UIs: the Info, Header and Zoom panes.
+In the image at the top, the left workspace contains UIs for two global plugins: Pan (shown under the tab "Info") and Info (somewhat confusingly, shown under the tab "Synopsis"-the tab name for a plugin can be different from it's canonical name).
 The middle workspace holds all the viewing panes for each channel.
 The right workspace has the Dialogs, Thumbs, Contents and Error panes.
 The operation of these plugins is described in Plugins.